leotulipan/teachable-backup/README.md

 9. **Script Execution Flow:**
    - **Initialization:**
      - Loads environment variables and sets up headers.
-     - Changes the working directory to the script’s location.
+     - Changes the working directory to the script's location.
    - **Argument Parsing:**
      - Parses command-line arguments to determine whether to fetch data or download attachments.
    - **Action Execution:**